akihikodaki/akihikodaki/README.md

 ### Before July, 2017

-I was a occasional FLOSS contributer.
+I was a occasional FLOSS contributor.

 #### Low-level